10 plants that are toxic to your pet - BC SPCA

 Additional names: Castor Oil Plant, Mole Bean Plant, African Wonder Tree, Castor Bean

-Beans are highly toxic to your pet due to the ricin found in the plant.
-Ingestion of as little as one ounce of seeds can be lethal with signs typically developing 12 to 48 hours after eating.
-These include loss of appetite, excessive thirst, weakness, colic, trembling, sweating, loss of coordination, difficulty breathing, progressive central nervous system depression, and fever.
+These beans are highly toxic to your pet due to the ricin found in the plant.
+The entire plant is toxic to animals, especially the beans, where ingestion of only a small amount can lead to devastating effects for your pet.
+Signs may include loss of appetite, excessive thirst, weakness, colic, trembling, sweating, loss of coordination, difficulty breathing, progressive central nervous system depression, and fever.
 If left untreated, bloody diarrhea may occur, and convulsions and coma can precede death.

 The list above are just some of the plants that can be harmful to your pet but there are more.